mhofherr/TaskPaperManager/README.md

 ## TaskPaper Theme

-The TaskPaper theme highlights @overdue and @prio(high) in red and bold. @Duesoon is highlighted in dark orange.
+The TaskPaper theme highlights @overdue and @prio(high) in red and bold. @Duesoon is highlighted in dark orange. @SOC is dark blue and bold. @prio(high) is light grey.

 ## KeyboardMaestro